R3Conclave/conclave-core-sdk/docs/docs/architecture.md

 ### Deployment

 You can get SGX capable virtual machines from cloud providers.
-Currently Microsoft Azure provides the easiest, up to date source of SGX VMs.
+Currently, Microsoft Azure provides the easiest, up-to-date source of SGX VMs.
 A Conclave host app includes the enclave bundled into the same JAR and the native libraries required for working with the kernel driver and Intel infrastructure, so you can deploy a Conclave app by simply using regular Java deployment procedures.
 For example, use the Gradle `assemble` plugin to create a tarball/zip of your app, or create a fat JAR and copy it to the server.